Sergey Bubka: Sporting career

-He became the first athlete ever to jump over 6.10 metres, in San Sebastián, Spain in 1991.
-Until January 2014, no other athlete on earth had cleared 6.07, indoors or outdoors.
-In 1994, he achieved his personal record with a vault of 6.14 meters, long after many commentators assumed the great sportsman was retired.
-Bubka increased the world record by 21 centimetres (8 inches) in the period from 1984 to 1988, more than other pole vaulters had achieved in the previous 12 years.
+He became the first athlete ever to jump over 6.10 meters, in San Sebastián, Spain in 1991.
+Bubka increased the world record by 21 centimeters (8 inches) in the period from 1984 to 1994.
 He cleared 6.00 meters or better on 45 occasions.
-As of June 2015, 6 meters had been cleared by all athletes worldwide exactly 100 times.

 Bubka officially retired from pole vault in 2001 during a ceremony at his Pole Vault Stars meeting in Donetsk.

 Olympics curse

-Despite his dominance in pole vault, Bubka had a relatively poor record in the Olympic Games.
 The first Olympics after Bubka's introduction to the international athletics was held in 1984 and was boycotted by the USSR along with the majority of other Eastern Bloc countries.
-Two months before the Games he vaulted 12 cm higher than the eventual Olympic gold medal winner Pierre Quinon.
-In 1988 Bubka competed in the Seoul Olympics and won his only Olympic gold medal clearing 5.90 m.
-In 1992 he failed to clear in his first three attempts (5.70, 5.70, 5.75 m) and was out of the Barcelona Olympics.
-At the Atlanta Olympics in 1996 a heel injury caused him to withdraw from the competition without any attempts.
-In 2000 at the Sydney Olympics he was eliminated from the final after three unsuccessful attempts at 5.70 m.
+In 1988 Bubka competed in the Seoul Olympics and won his only Olympic gold medal clearing 5.90 meters.
+In 1992 he failed to clear in his first three attempts (5.70, 5.70, 5.75 meters) and was out of the Barcelona Olympics.
+At the Atlanta Olympics in 1996, a heel injury caused him to withdraw from the competition without any attempts.
+In 2000 at the Sydney Olympics, he was eliminated from the final after three unsuccessful attempts at 5.70 meters.